An Asian investor's haven for U.S. elections: yen and a basket of arms

 Asia's corporates have the least amount of dollar-denominated debt among the three emerging market regions, rendering them less vulnerable to a rising dollar.

-Still, analysts at Societe Generale reckon MSCI Asia's .MIAPJ0000PUS outperformance this year -- up 22 percent since January versus 12 percent for global equities MIWD00000PUS> -- should end.
+Still, analysts at Societe Generale reckon MSCI Asia's outperformance this year -- up 22 percent since January versus 12 percent for global equities MIWD00000PUS> -- should end.

 While a Clinton win would broadly lift all Asian equity markets, Societe Generale recommends buying stocks in China and Southeast Asia initially if Trump wins, since these markets are less correlated to global market sentiment.
 It would sell companies exporting to the United States, particularly those in Taiwan and South Korea because of their additional links to the global smartphone supply chain.

-Societe Generale's list of stocks to sell if Trump wins includes technology firms TSMC Technology (2330.TW), Advanced Semiconductor (2311.TW), Infosys (INFY.NS), Tata Consultancy Services (TCS.NS), Hong Kong's Li & Fung (0494.HK) and Japan's Fuji Heavy Industries (7270.T), all of which have upwards of 60 percent of their sales going to the United States.
+Societe Generale's list of stocks to sell if Trump wins includes technology firms TSMC Technology, Advanced Semiconductor, Infosys, Tata Consultancy Services, Hong Kong's Li & Fung and Japan's Fuji Heavy Industries, all of which have upwards of 60 percent of their sales going to the United States.

 (Additional reporting by Faith Hung in TAIPEI, Christine Kim in SEOUL, Hideyuki Sano in TOKYO.; Editing by Bill Tarrant.)